benders5e/benders5e/waterbender.md

 ### Swampbending

 #### Plantbending
 Beginning when you choose this specialization at 5th level, you learn to control the water in plants.
-You can move one stem of a plant (one continuous tube) as you choose.
-The stem's physical modifiers are equal to your bending modifier.
+You can use the stems of plants instead of water for your waterbending attacks.
+The stems' physical modifiers are equal to your bending modifier.

 Your familiarity with plants makes you adept at traveling and surviving in the regions in which they thrive.
 Choose one type of favored terrain: forest, grassland, or swamp.
 When you make an Intelligence or Wisdom check related to your favored terrain, your proficiency bonus is doubled if you are using a skill that you’re proficient in.